-Our management measures the success of our strategy to attract and retain customers by analyzing trends in ARR and believes ARR may be useful to investors in evaluating our performance.
-Our management believes ARR is an important indicator for measuring the overall performance of the business because it encompasses new customer additions, add-on sales, renewals and customer churn in a single metric.
-Our management uses trends in total ARR and ARR by customer segment to assess our ongoing operations, allocate resources, and drive the financial performance of the business.
-We define ARR as equal to the sum of the most recent month of (i) recurring subscription amounts and (ii) platform usage charges for all CPaaS customers (subject to a minimum billings threshold for a period of at least six consecutive months), multiplied by 12.
+Our management has measured the success of our strategy to attract and retain customers, in part, by analyzing trends in annualized recurring and usage revenue, or ARR, and believes annualized recurring and usage revenue may be useful to investors in evaluating our performance.
+Our management believes annualized recurring and usage revenue has been a useful indicator for measuring the overall performance of the business because it includes new customer additions, add-on sales, renewals and customer churn within a single metric.
+However, as the nature of our business is evolving as we launch and grow multiple products that have consumption-based pricing, we are re-evaluating our methodology and key business metrics we use.
+Our management has historically used trends in annualized recurring and usage revenue to assess our ongoing operations, allocate resources, and drive the performance of the business.
+We currently define annualized recurring and usage revenue as (A) equal to the sum of the most recent month of (i) recurring subscription amounts and (ii) platform usage charges for all communications platform as-a-service customers that demonstrate consistent monthly usage above a minimum threshold over the prior six-month period, multiplied by 12, and (B) excluding any non-bundled or overage usage fees associated with unified communications as-a-service subscriptions.